-This is one of those life goals that seems to be on everyone’s bucket list but not everyone gets round to doing.
+This is one of those life goals that seems to be on everyone’s bucket list, but not everyone gets around to doing.
 If you can manage to complete it, the results can be life-changing and help you lead a more fulfilled life.

 21. Aim to Live Debt-Free

-Debt is almost inevitable in life.
-Whether you are paying off a mortgage, have monthly car payments or use a credit card.
+Debt is almost inevitable in life, whether you are paying off a mortgage, have monthly car payments, or use a credit card.
 However, living debt-free has to be one of your goals in life, as well as the associated peace of mind to go with it.

 22. Stop Trading Time for Money

 Most conventional jobs do just that.
-The one resource that you can never get more of – time – is traded away for a resource that you can always get more of and beyond a basic level of income, is only used to by wants not needs.
+The one resource that you can never get more of (time) is traded away for a resource that you can always get more of and, beyond a basic level of income, is only used to buy wants not needs.